magmide/magmide/posts/design-of-magmide.md

 - Writing code for an architecture that *isn't* compatible with Host Magmide.
 To do this you would formalize your target architecture/environment in Logic Magmide, write your program in whatever format you choose, use Host Magmide to parse and convert that format to the language's Logic Magmide form so you can make assertions about it, and then use Host Magmide to render the program so it can be used elsewhere.
 This pattern can support literally any language imaginable, from arbitrary assembly languages to custom DSLs to smart contract languages.
 - Formalizing logic/mathematics, not intending to create runnable programs.
 Although it would seem this use case doesn't need to be able to check/compile/run computable programs, the user might still use metaprogramming to manipulate proofs, or use libraries that do.
 Before sending Logic Magmide structures to the kernel, any metaprogrammatic constructs need to be unfolded, which means the Host Magmide programs that are implied by those metaprogrammatic constructs need to be checked/compiled/run.

 I believe this Logic/Host separation is one of the key ideas that will make Magmide successful.
-If a dependently typed language is going to be self-hosting/verifying, then it will necessarily formalize a computational language at the same level as LLVM, one capable of being compiled for many different specific architectures and environments.
+If a dependently typed language is going to be self-hosting/verifying, then it will necessarily formalize a computational language capable of being compiled for many different specific architectures and environments.
 The very act of doing that *for itself* has the happy coincidence of also giving it the ability to do so *for anything else*.
 We can support two massive families of use cases with one body of work.
 By "maxing out" both logical and computational power, we ironically end up having to make fewer built-in decisions.

 Since Host Magmide is the computational language, it would make most sense to use it for metaprogramming routines, including ones that are intended to produce Logic Magmide terms.
 This means the compiler has to be built with a definition of Host Magmide present so it knows how to check and run metaprograms.
 (Since Logic Magmide strictly speaking can be evaluated at compile time by the reduction rules in the kernel, users could write compile-time functions using it, but the functions would be much slower.
 Language guides should focus on using Host Magmide for metaprogramming.)